furrtek/SiliconRE/Konami/054539/README.md

 * 223: LFO B amplitude (max value)

 * 224: Bits [6:0] used
+  * Bit 0: Used with bit 4, selects which of REGEEB or REGEFB is stored in ext RAM
   * Bit 1: Double LFO A range
   * Bit 2: Halve CNTC for period A
+  * Bit 3: Enable effects ?
+  * Bit 4: See bit 0
   * Bit 5: Double LFO B range
   * Bit 6: Halve CNTC for period B
 * 225: Bits 0, 1, 4, 5 used
+  * Bits 0, 1: Selects MUXH
+  * Bits 4, 5: Selects AG83 source when 224[3] set
 * 226: Doesn't exist
 * 227: Timer counter load value, toggles TIM output when it overflows (if enabled) fTIM = CLK / 256 / (255 - REG227)